pzemtsov/pzemtsov.github.io/_posts/2014-06-04-fast-e1-de-multiplexing-in-C-using-sse-avx.md

 If the target architecture is unknown, it makes sense developing several versions and choose between them dynamically.
 Our object-based design makes it easy.
-This approach is followed by Intel in their [IPP](https://software.intel.com/en-us/intel-ipp) library, which is implemented in multiple versions, and the best one is selected at run time.
+This approach is followed by Intel in their [IPP](https://software.intel.com/en-us/intel-ipp) library.
+Every function there comes in several versions, optimised for different processors.
+The most suitable version is chosen at run time.

 In order to use the SSE intrinsics, one must include several header files.
 I've placed all such code in a special file, `sse.h`.
 I also use this file as a collection of various handy utility functions and macros that will be created as